Arty-Maly/nanoTwitter/README.md

 	bundle install

-run the program by typing:
+Run the program by typing:

 	shotgun app.rb

 Shotgun gem allows live changes to be made without sinatra server restart.
+Or you can use the classic method

+	ruby app.rb

 There are several users created already in DB. passwords for two of them: